hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

   icon_pack: ai
   link: uploads/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+# Enter email to display Gravatar (if Gravatar enabled in Config)     In my free time I started playing the piano (again), enjoy music festivals, playing and watching football, reading, and supporting people in their efforts to democratise their work place.

 #email: ""

 # Highlight the author in author lists? (true/false)